-People across the world tuned into the Roots mini-series, resulting in this Time piece and also more open discussion about slavery and racism.
+People across the world tuned in to the Roots mini-series, resulting in the above Time piece, as well as more open discussion about slavery and racism.

 During Reconstruction, Joel Chandler Harris was an associate editor for The Atlanta Constitution and a prominent Southern author, on peer with Mark Twain.
 Wrens Nest, his Victorian home in the historic West End of Atlanta, is dedicated to “preserving his legacy.”
 Harris was raised on Turnwold, a plantation near Eatonton, GA, where he listened to the older slaves pass down their oral traditions.
 It was these moments around the smoky kitchen hearth that inspired the creation of Uncle Remus.
 According to Wrensnest.org, Harris’ Uncle Remus: His Songs and His Stories “gave voice to African-American folklore.”
 They further describe Harris as “a significant voice for the New South and a staunch advocate for regional and racial reconciliation.”

 Joel Chandler Harris (top) & Colson Whitehead (bottom).

 Both important writers in the narrative of slavery fiction.

 Based on this description, perhaps it is appropriate to reconcile Harris’ racial legacy: a wealthy white man of privilege expropriates stories from enslaved laborers, ignores the abomination of the plantation life, and cast the storytellers as witless participants in their own denigration.